Custom to be followed in Japan

 Japan is water-rich country.

-Additionally drinkable and nice water is yielded.
+Additionally drinkable and tasty water is supplied.

 So Japanese people consider water as air.